telerik/kendo-ui-core/docs/intro/installation/prerequisites.md

 > **Important**
 >
-> Unlike jQuery, to function correctly, the Kendo UI distributions do not need AngularJS.
+> To function correctly and unlike jQuery, the Kendo UI distributions do not need AngularJS.

 ### Supported AngularJS Versions